aatemme/burke_leaf_veins/README.md

 will be ignored.

 Segment Images
 ---------------

+The models require ~12.5Gb of memory to segment an image.
+Segmentations were performed on the CPU due to the large memory requirements.
+On the cpu, one images takes ~1.5min to segment.

+## FINAL
+To segment a folder of images using the final trained model, see the `src/data/segment_extract_length_folder_sapleo2.sh`.
+This enables segmentation of images on UGA's sapelo2 cluster.

 ## v3_dilations.
-v3_dilations is the most current/best trained model to date.
+v3_dilations was the last model derivation tried before training the last model.
+It is kept here for posterity.
 The model weights from the noAug_dilations_epoch800 save point is used.

-The model requires ~12.5Gb of memory to segment an image.
-Segmentations were performed on the CPU due to the large memory requirements.
-On the cpu, one images takes ~1.5min to segment.

 ### To segment the images set aside for testing using the v3_dilations model:
 ```bash